-What’s at stake for companies that don’t embrace video for training, meetings and knowledge sharing?
-Higher attrition rates, lower productivity—and watching that sharp young grad who just might’ve been CEO one day sign on elsewhere.
+What’s at stake for companies that don’t embrace using video for training, communicating and knowledge sharing?
+Higher attrition rates, lower productivity—and watching that sharp young grad who just might have been CEO one day sign on elsewhere.

 However, that dismal forecast doesn’t have to apply to your organization.
-Embracing video as a tool for communication and learning is as easy as adapting what works in the classroom — into your conference room.
+Embracing video as a tool for communication and learning is as easy as adapting what works in the classroom to your conference rooms.

 Not sure where to start?
-Here are three proven ways to bring academia’s most successful video concepts inside your company walls.
+Here are three proven ways to bring academia’s most successful video-based learning concepts inside your company walls.